harvard-hbs/rag-example/README.md

 use the langchain `Document` object inside your custom text ingestion code.

+Document ingesting tools can and do store metadata along with each chunk of text in the langchain `Document` object.
+In the case of the `PyPDFLOader` it saves the name of the PDF file and the page number of the chunk within the PDF file.
+You can add your own metadata to document chunks before you persist them.

+It is not necessary to use the same language model for generating vector embedding indexes that is used for generating responses.
+In our case we are using a much small `all-MiniLM-L6-v2` model from HuggingFace to generate the embedding for indexing.
+It **is** necessary to use the same embeddings model for the retrieval part of the process as was used to create the persisted vector embeddings, so you will see this same model used in the Testing Retrieval section and in the full retrieval chain and chatbot.

 The code for converting the PDF document into text and breaking it into page-level chunks is in `index_documents.py`:

 ```{python}
 from langchain.document_loaders import PyPDFLoader